-If you have ever bound an ObservableCollection<T> to a WPF control, you know it's hard to add or remove items from multi-threads.
-Indeed, the UI expects the events to be raised on the UI thread.
-Also, you should not change the collection until the change event is processed by the UI.
-This means your algorithm is blocked until the UI process the events.
-This could slow down your processing as multiple threads may be waiting for the UI.
+If you have ever bound an ObservableCollection<T> to a WPF control, you know how difficult it is to add or remove items from multiple threads.
+The UI expects events to be raised on the UI thread, and you must not modify the collection until the change event has been processed by the UI.
+This means your code blocks until the UI processes the events, which can slow down throughput when multiple threads are waiting.

-I've made a new collection ConcurrentObservableCollection<T>.
-The idea is to have two linked collections.
-The first one, a thread-safe collection, that you can use in the view model, and a second collection that you can safely bind to a control.
-When you make a change in the first collection, it will change this collection, and it will also enqueue the change in the second collection.
-The second collection dequeues the pending changes on the UI thread.
-This way there is no issue with WPF.
-This requires a little more of memory, but this is the trade-off to have an easy to use thread-safe observable collection.
+I created a new collection called ConcurrentObservableCollection<T>.
+The idea is to maintain two linked collections: a thread-safe collection for use in the view model, and a bindable collection that can be safely bound to a control.
+When you modify the first collection, the change is applied immediately and also enqueued for the second collection.
+The second collection processes pending changes on the UI thread, avoiding any WPF threading issues.
+This requires slightly more memory, but that is the trade-off for an easy-to-use thread-safe observable collection.

 Here are the main features of the thread-safe observable collection:

-Here's an overview of how it work when you add items in a ConcurrentObservableCollection<T>:
+Here's an overview of how it works when you add items to a ConcurrentObservableCollection<T>:

-• There is 1 pending event (Add) waiting for the dispatcher to be processed, Dispatcher.BeginInvoke is called
+- There is 1 pending event (Add) waiting for the dispatcher to be processed,

-• The bindable collection is still empty has the dispatcher hasn't run the synchronization method
+Dispatcher.BeginInvoke is called - The bindable collection is still empty as the dispatcher has not run the synchronization method

-3. Add a second item to the collection ⇒ The first collection contains 2 items, the bindable collection is still empty has the dispatcher hasn't run the synchronization method
+Add a second item to the collection ⇒ The first collection contains 2 items, the bindable collection is still empty as the dispatcher has not run the synchronization method

-• There is 2 pending events (Add) waiting for the dispatcher to be processed
+- There are 2 pending events (Add) waiting for the dispatcher to be processed

-• The bindable collection is still empty has the dispatcher hasn't run the synchronization method
+- The bindable collection is still empty as the dispatcher has not run the synchronization method

-4. Eventually the dispatcher will process the pending items and do the change to the observable collection ⇒ Both collections contain the same data and the UI should be updated
+Eventually the dispatcher processes the pending items and applies the changes to the observable collection ⇒ Both collections contain the same data and the UI is updated

 #How to use it?